adl-lang/ts-jsonbinding/README.md

 ## Zod

 [Zod](https://zod.dev/) deserves credit for introducing robust typescript defined schema validations.
-It's widespread usage reflects it's values.
+It's widespread use reflects it's value.
 The `ts-jsonbinding` library was built primarily to address the following key limitation of Zod:

 **zod is validation/deserialization only**.
 It can take accept external input, validate it, and